Statute law revision

 Statute law revision may refer to the printing of, or the editorial process of preparing, a revised edition of the statutes, or to the process of repealing obsolete enactments to facilitate the preparation of such an edition, or to facilitate the consolidation of enactments.

 United Kingdom

 History

-Revision of the statutes was regarded by the Parliament of England as desirable as early as 1563 (see the preamble to the 5 Eliz 1 c 4).
-It was demanded by a petition of the Commons in 1610.
-Both Coke and Bacon were employed for some time on a commission for revision.

-Halsbury's Laws said that the first Act for statute law revision (in the sense of repealing enactments which are obsolete, spent, unnecessary or superseded, or which no longer serve a useful purpose) was the 19 & 20 Vict c 64 (1856).
+In the United Kingdom, acts of Parliament remain in force until expressly repealed.
+Consolidation of the statute book has been discussed since at least the 16th-century and the reformation.